-The message that Hanukkah holds for us is timeless.
-In fact, it is far more relevant to today than most adults realize.
+Shalom uvarakah, on Wednesday December 1, 2010 we light the first light on the Hanukkah menorah and we will continue this celebration for eight days.
 Hanukkah, like Purim was not instituted by Torah decree, but rather the people of Israel following a turbulent period in Israelite history instituted these holidays.